-While Whitmore recommends the CitiBusiness card for occasional business flyers, he believes that frequent flyers “will get more out of” the Barclays Aviator business card – thanks to the combination of the sign-up bonus, annual bonus miles and rewards program.
+While Whitmore recommends the CitiBusiness card for occasional business flyers, he believes that frequent flyers will get more out of the Barclays Aviator business card because of the combination of the sign-up bonus, annual bonus miles and rewards program.

-*All information about the Citi AAdvantage Platinum Select World Elite Mastercard and the CitiBusiness AAdvantage Platinum Select Mastercard has been collected independently by CreditCards.com.
+*All information about the Citi AAdvantage Platinum Select World Elite Mastercard, the Barclays AAdvantage Aviator World Elite Business Mastercard and the CitiBusiness AAdvantage Platinum Select Mastercard has been collected independently by CreditCards.com.
 The issuer did not provide the content, nor is it responsible for its accuracy.